Swader/nofw/README.md

 ### Flash Messages

 To get access to flash messages, either retrieve the flasher instance from the container (`$container->get(Tamtamchik\SimpleFlash\Flash::class)`) or have it auto-injected into controllers (see `AuthController` for example and [PHP-DI docs](http://php-di.org/doc/best-practices.html#writing-controllers) for documentation about this).
+Autoinjection is already set up if you use the abstract standard Controller included with the app.

 To style the messages, several pre-configured templates exist that you can inject into the Flash class.
 Most popular CSS frameworks are covered.
 For available templates, see `vendor/tamtamchik/simple-flash/src/Templates/`.
 Change the injected template in `app/config.php` (notice that Foundation6 is injected by default).